Diane London - Director

-piano since childhood, it is this enjoyment and appreciation that I have been
+piano since childhood and instantly developed a love for music, it is this enjoyment and appreciation that I have been

 passing on to others as a piano teacher for over 15 years in Canberra.
 My

 training has included university study (BMUS) at the Canberra School of

 Music (Australian National University) as well as a Bachelor of Actuarial